 7. Birthday Expenses

 Planning parties and buying presents for the big day takes a lot of preparation.
 Being able to budget in advance can help if you’re able to shop around for gifts at the best price, hire venues for parties as far in advance as possible and booking for groups could come with a discount.

 Once you get to the in-between and teenage years, the cost of tech will go up in your household.
 Putting you all on a family plan can help with costs like TV deals, phone contracts and even adding teenagers to your car insurance could save you.

 From cribs, prams and car seats to bottles, nappies and toys, welcoming a bundle of joy will be pricey.
 The Money Advice Service have a handy Baby Cost Calculator for planning the initial costs for a new baby and to help you budget your spending effectively.

 During half-term and holidays children will want to be entertained.
 A day out to the zoo, soft-play or simply going to the cinema can be costly.
 Put together a fun activities calendar with your little one(s) and use this as a way to plan your budget too.
 Don’t forget, there’s always 2-4-1 vouchers and discounted tickets that can help you save a little extra.

-We know that having children is costly, so Compass Fostering help with our generous allowance, which takes into account the number and nature of children in your care.
-All young people deserve a comfortable and safe environment, so if you’re thinking about becoming a foster carer, please get in touch.
+So how much does it cost to raise a child in the UK?
+The long and short of it: it isn’t cheap.
+This is why Compass Fostering offer a generous fostering allowance, which takes into account the number and nature of children in your care.
+This not only will have an impact on whether you choose to work and foster, but whether this is possible for you.
+All young people deserve a comfortable and safe environment, so if you’re thinking about becoming a foster carer, do not hesitate to get in touch today.